The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Non-Thermal Particles in Quasi-Parallel Shocks

-This reduction in the effective Mach number is evident in simulations as shown in Fig.~\ref{fig:M}, which shows results from a quasi-parallel shock simulation performed with the self-consistent, hybrid particle-in-cell {\it dHybridR} code (see Appendix~\ref{apdx:sims} for details on the code and the simulation used in this work).
-The red and black lines in panel (a) show the effective sonic ($M_{sonic}$) and fast magneto-sonic )($M_{mag'sonic}$ Mach numbers (defined in Appendix~\ref{apdx:sims}, \citep{wilsoniii19b}), respectively, as a function of normal distance to the shock ($x - x_{sh}$) along a cut through the simulation.
-The darker lines correspond to the value averaged over 200 consecutive cuts in time spaced out over 100 $\Omega_{ci}^{-1}$, with the lighter lines showing each of the individual cuts that make up the average.
-The upstream plasma far away from the shock has sonic, magnetosonic, and Alfv\'enic Mach numbers of $3.51,\ 3.67,$ and $6.7$, respectively, illustrated as the straight horizontal lines and corresponding to an upstream $\beta_i = \beta_e = 2$.
-Note that since the shock simulations are performed in the downstream frame, the actual Mach number, as defined in the shock frame, can only be determined after the shock has formed and its speed can be determined empirically.
-Far upstream, the effective Mach number $M_{\rm eff} \approx M_s$, however closer to the shock $M_{\rm eff}$ drops significantly, reaching a value of nearly $\meff \approx 2.3$.
-This change is attributed to the extensive non-thermal population, which can be seen in the reduced distribution functions plotted in Fig.~\ref{fig:M}(b)-(d), where $f(v_x,v_y)$ has been integrated over $v_z$ and is weighted by the difference in velocity to the upstream bulk flow squared $|\vec{v} - \vec{u}|^2$.
+The increased upstream pressure from the non-thermal distribution is evident in Figure~\ref{fig:M}, which shows results from a quasi-parallel shock simulation performed with the hybrid particle-in-cell {\it dHybridR} code (see Appendix~\ref{apdx:sims} for details on the code and the simulation used in this work).
+The extensive non-thermal population can be seen in the reduced distribution functions plotted in Figure~\ref{fig:M}a with energy vs shock normal and b-d, where $f(v_x,v_y)$ has been integrated over $v_z$ and is weighted by the difference in velocity to the upstream bulk flow squared $|\mathbf{v} - \mathbf{u}|^2$.
 Each of the sub-panels corresponds to the different locations as indicated by the vertical dashed lines in panel (a).
-The distribution functions are cumulative over time and the averaging window is a $2\times 2 d_i^2$ box at $y = 10d_i$ and different locations in $x$.
-The red dashed line indicates the direction of the upstream magnetic field.
-Close to the shock front, there is a significant fraction of non-thermal particles, i.e., the ion precursor region, which are attenuated with distances farther from the shock, where only a limited, field-aligned fraction can reach.
+All of the distribution functions in Figure~\ref{fig:M} are averaged in time (over 100 consecutive cuts in time spaced out over 50 $\Omega_{ci}^{-1}$) and space (a $2d_i^2$ box at $y=12.5d_i$).